My approach to therapy is conversational and forward thinking.

 I'd rather talk than diagnose.

-Come prepared to focus as much on the present and future, because when you choose to practice living differently you can have a different life.
+Come prepared to focus as much on the present and future, because when you choose to practice living differently, you can have a different life.

 I think people can change.

 Perhaps you grew up in an environment that tamped down your optimism and served you limiting beliefs about yourself and the world.
-Trauma, failures, and heartbreak may have limited your ability to excel or embrace yourself fully.
+Trauma, failures, and heartbreak may have restricted your ability to excel or embrace yourself fully.

 By constructing a more accurate, compassionate, and hopeful narrative about your life, you can make new choices for yourself, practice new ways of living, and eventually change how you think, feel, relate, and achieve.